 Pancreatic cancer is the most common malignancy causing GOO.
 Outlet obstruction may occur in 10-20% of patients with pancreatic carcinoma.
 Other tumors that may obstruct the gastric outlet include ampullary cancer, duodenal cancer, cholangiocarcinomas, and gastric cancer.
 Metastases to the gastric outlet also may be caused by other primary tumors.

-Nausea and vomiting are the cardinal symptoms of gastric outlet obstruction.
+Nausea and vomiting are the cardinal symptoms of gastric outlet obstruction (GOO).
 Vomiting usually is described as nonbilious, and it characteristically contains undigested food particles.
 In the early stages of obstruction, vomiting may be intermittent and usually occurs within 1 hour of a meal.

-Patients with gastric outlet obstruction resulting from a duodenal ulcer or incomplete obstruction typically present with symptoms of gastric retention, including early satiety, bloating or epigastric fullness, indigestion, anorexia, nausea, vomiting, epigastric pain, and weight loss.
+Patients with GOO resulting from a duodenal ulcer or incomplete obstruction typically present with symptoms of gastric retention, including early satiety, bloating or epigastric fullness, indigestion, anorexia, nausea, vomiting, epigastric pain, and weight loss.
 They are frequently malnourished and dehydrated and have a metabolic insufficiency.
 Weight loss is frequent when the condition approaches chronicity and is most significant in patients with malignant disease.

-Abdominal pain is not frequent and usually relates to the underlying cause, eg, PUD, pancreatic cancer.
+Abdominal pain is not frequent and usually relates to the underlying cause (eg, peptic ulcer disease [PUD] or pancreatic cancer).